How to Achieve XLIFF Software Localization With AI Agents

 How can I translate with AI?

 AI translation uses powerful language models to convert content from one language to another in seconds.
-In Smartcat, just upload your file, choose source and target languages, and hit "Translate" — our AI Agent handles the rest.
+In Smartcat, you can choose your AI agent based on your content type, upload your file, choose source and target languages, and hit "Translate", and your AI agent handles the rest.

 How accurate is Smartcat AI translation?

-Our AI translations are around 85% accurate out of the gate.
-As the system learns your brand voice and preferred terminology through usage, accuracy can climb to 95% or more.
-You can also edit translations or invite teammates and pros to review them.
+Smartcat's AI translations start at around 85% accurate out of the gate.
+As the agent learns your brand voice and preferred terminology through usage, accuracy can climb to 95% or more.
+You can also edit translations or invite teammates and expert reviewers to review them.

-Do you remember my edits for future translations?
+Do AI agents remember my edits for future translations?

-Yes!
-Every confirmed edit updates your translation memories and glossaries, so your preferences are automatically applied to all future projects.
+Yes, Smartcat's AI agents keep every confirmed edit and update your translation memories and glossaries automatically, so your preferences are automatically applied to all future translation projects.
 It’s like training your own AI linguist over time.

 How can I ensure the right terminology is used?

-You can upload custom glossaries and translation memories before translating.
-Don’t have one?
-Smartcat can auto-generate them based on your content.
+You can upload custom glossaries and translation memories to your AI agents before translating.
+Smartcat can auto-generate some for you based on your content.
 You’ll always have full control to review or update terms.

 Which file types do you support?

-Smartcat supports over 80 file formats — including DOC, PDF, XLIFF, XML, INDD, XLS, AVI, MP4, and SRT.
-That’s more than twice the industry average.
+Smartcat's AI agents support over 80 file formats — including DOC, PDF, XLIFF, XML, INDD, XLS, AVI, MP4, and SRT.

 Can I translate video files?

-Yes, you can.
-Smartcat supports AI-powered video translation with subtitles burned directly into your video.
-We handle formats like AVI, MP4, MPEG, and MOV, as well as audio and subtitle files like MP3, SRT, and VTT.
+Yes, Smartcat's Media Translation Agent supports AI-powered video translation with subtitles burned directly into your video.
+The agent handles formats like AVI, MP4, MPEG, and MOV, as well as audio and subtitle files like MP3, SRT, and VTT.

 How many team members can I invite?

-Unlimited.
-You can invite your whole team and external collaborators with no user caps.
-Everyone works together in one secure, shared workspace—no extra fees.
+Smartcat offers unlimited user seats.
+You can invite your whole team and any external collaborators with no user caps.
+Everyone works together in one secure, shared workspace for no extra fees.

 💌